SPICKET RIVER GREENWAY:

 left along General St, crossing over the river.
 Cross General St when you come

 to the entrance to Lawrence General Hospital.
 This will bring you to a

 paved trail that travels past a parking lot, over the river, through a Greenway

-Note; If you continue right along Canal St you'll come to an iron arched bridge on your left that crosses over the canal at 2.7 miles.
-From here you can check out the Lawrence Heritage SP; Canalwalk .
+Note; If you continue right along Canal St you'll spot an iron arched bridge on your left across Canal St that crosses over the North Canal at 2.7 miles.
+From there you can check out the Lawrence Heritage SP; Canalwalk .

 CLICK HERE FOR MAP